hogedigo/gcpsm/README.md

 ### Storage

-Registered values are encrypted using Cloud KMS in Cloud Datastor and saved.
+Registered values are encrypted using Cloud KMS in Cloud Datastore and saved.

 For example, when key = sample, value = hoge is registered.